zalyoung/gitlab-handbook/content/handbook/support/workflows/customer_emergencies_workflows.md

 1. Plan for an additional 15-30 minutes after your shift ends to allow for cross-region handovers
 1. Start your day by checking for emergencies currently in progress from the previous shift.
 You will be expected to be the DRI for any emergency tickets (or find a replacement DRI) which have not yet been de-escalated/resolved.
 This ensures that all team members can leave as soon as possible after their shift ends.

+## Key Responsibilities for Customer Emergency On-Call

+When serving as the Customer Emergency On-Call (CEOC) engineer, follow these key principles to ensure clear ownership and accountability:

+1. **Take Assignment**: Immediately assign yourself to any emergency ticket you acknowledge and begin working on.
+This establishes you as the Directly Responsible Individual (DRI) and ensures clear ownership throughout the emergency response process.

+2. **Document Everything**: Keep thorough notes in both Slack threads and the ticket to maintain transparency, reproducability, and enable asynchronous collaboration.

+3. **Communicate Status**: Keep stakeholders informed of progress and any handoffs required at the end of your shift.

+4. **Follow Through**: Remain the DRI until the emergency is resolved or properly handed off to the next CEOC.

+These principles help maintain efficiency while ensuring every emergency has clear ownership and accountability.
+Being the DRI means you are the single person accountable for driving the emergency to resolution.
+While you may collaborate with others or need to hand off the ticket during shift changes, there should never be ambiguity about who is currently responsible for an emergency ticket.

 ### How to be added to the Customer Emergencies PagerDuty rotation

 To be added to the Customer Emergency On Call Rotation, you should have first completed the [Customer Emergency On-Call training module](https://gitlab.com/gitlab-com/support/support-training/-/issues/new) and then after agreement with your manager, you should raise a new [Pager Duty Issue](https://gitlab.com/gitlab-com/support/support-ops/other-software/pagerduty/-/issues) with the Support-Ops team requesting that you are added to the appropriate Pager Duty rotation.